sensu/sensu-docs/content/sensu-go/6.5/operations/monitor-sensu/monitor-sensu-with-sensu.md

 http-json OK:  The value true found at .PostgresHealth.[0].Healthy matched with expression "== true" and returned true
 {{< /code >}}

+To receive alerts based on your PostgreSQL health check, configure a [pipeline][6] with [event filters][3] and a [handler][7] and update your check definition to reference the pipeline in the [pipeline attribute][8].

 [1]: ../../../plugins/use-assets-to-install-plugins/
 [2]: ../../../api/health/
+[3]: ../../../observability-pipeline/observe-filter/filters/
 [4]: ../../deploy-sensu/scale-event-storage/
 [5]: https://bonsai.sensu.io/assets/sensu/http-checks
+[6]: ../../../observability-pipeline/observe-process/pipelines/
+[7]: ../../../observability-pipeline/observe-process/handlers/
+[8]: ../../../observability-pipeline/observe-schedule/checks/#pipelines-attribute